FrankHalbach/gom/content/about.md

 Base Price is the intial starting price at SOP (start of production) and other reason codes are price changes either decreasing or increasing the sales price.
 A calculator breaks total sales down by sales accounts.
 The sales accounts are tied to the reason codes.
 Base Price => Sales, LTA=> Sales_LTA.
 Netsales is the sum of all price entries.
 A calculator also computes variances between actual and forecast by reason code and vehicle status.
-Outputs are displayed on the GOM/YOY Report.
+Outputs are displayed on the Report tab.

 ## Code